Mixed Hodge modules and real groups: The third main theorem

 \end{rmk}

 It will be convenient to introduce the following terminology.
 Let $\gamma$ be a $K$-equivariant $\lambda$-twisted local system of rank $1$ on a $K$-orbit $Q$ for some $\lambda \in \mf{h}^*_\mb{R}$.
-We say that $\gamma$ is \emph{regular} if \begin{enumerate} \item $\lambda + \rho$ is dominant and \item $\Gamma(j_{!*}\gamma) \neq 0$. \end{enumerate} This corresponds to the notion of regular Beilinson-Bernstein data of \cite[\S 3]{chang}.
-The global sections functor defines a bijection between isomorphism classes of irreducible modules in $\Mod_K(\ms{D}_\lambda)$ and regular local systems $\gamma$.
-If $\gamma = \mc{O}_Q(\lambda, \Lambda)$, then we have the following criterion for regularity due to Beilinson and Bernstein:
+We say that $\gamma$ is \emph{relevant} if \begin{enumerate} \item $\lambda + \rho$ is dominant and \item $\Gamma(j_{!*}\gamma) \neq 0$. \end{enumerate} This corresponds to the notion of regular Beilinson-Bernstein data of \cite[\S 3]{chang}.
+The global sections functor defines a bijection between isomorphism classes of irreducible modules in $\Mod(\mf{g}, K)_\lambda$ and relevant local systems $\gamma$.
+If $\gamma = \mc{O}_Q(\lambda, \Lambda)$, then we have the following criterion for relevance due to Beilinson and Bernstein: